 Both men and women attend.

 We have the benefit of having several different, excellent and highly experienced teachers at the group.
-We are honoured to have senior members of the Sangha from Bodhinyana Buddhist monastery in Serpentine as our teachers each week for 9 months of the year.
-The senior monk and Abbot of the monastery, Ajahn Brahm, teaches regularly at the group, usually on alternate weeks.
-Occasionally if the monks aren't available, one of the senior/experienced members of the group conducts the evening.
-During the remaining three months, approximately between mid-July to mid-October, the monks are on retreat, and senior members of the group and BSWA, and other visiting teachers, continue with the talks and teaching.
+We are honoured to have senior monks from Bodhinyana Buddhist monastery in Serpentine as our teachers for 9 months of the year.
+The senior monk and Abbot of the monastery, Ajahn Brahm, teaches regularly at the group, approximately once a month.
+When the monks all go on retreat for three months, (approximately between mid-July to mid-October), senior members of the group and the Buddhist Society of WA, and other visiting teachers, continue with the talks and teaching.
+During this time we usually run at least one four week beginner's programme.

 You will practice different forms of Buddhist meditation.
 Meditation on the breath is commonly taught as is loving kindness meditation (Metta), body scan meditation and mantra meditation.
 There are no physical exercises such as stretching or yoga involved.